UdbhavPrasad072300/Tokenizing-Text-in-Spark/README.md

 # Tokenizing-Text-in-Spark
 Spark 3 in Scala to Tokenize Large Quantities of Text

-Application Tokenizes a list of Donald Trump's Rally Transcripts
+Application Tokenizes a list of Donald Trump's Rally Transcripts for NLP purposes

 ## Packaging into .jar
 ```